Nikola Vaptsarov

-Biography
+Life

-He was born in Bansko.
-Trained as a machine engineer at the Naval Machinery School in Varna, which was later named after him.
+He was born in Bansko, Ottoman Empire, (today in Bulgaria) in 1909 into a mixed Bulgarian Exarchist-Protestant family.
+His father was a participant in the anti-Ottoman struggles and member of the Internal Macedonian Revolutionary Organization (IMRO).
+His mother was educated at the American College of Samokov and worked as a teacher.
+Vaptsarov was trained as a machine engineer at the Naval Machinery School in Varna, which was later named after him.
 His first service was on the famous Drazki torpedo boat.
+In this period, he embraced Marxism and spread the communist ideology during the 1930s.
 In April and May 1932, Vaptsarov visited Istanbul, Famagusta, Alexandria, Beirut, Port Said, and Haifa as a crew member of the Burgas vessel.
+In 1934, he joined the Bulgarian Communist Party.

 Later, he went to work in a factory in the village of Kocherinovo – at first as a stoker and eventually as a mechanic.
 He was elected Chairman of the Association, protecting worker rights in the factory.
-Vaptsarov was devoted to his talent and spent his free time writing and organizing amateur theater pieces.
+During this time Vaptsarov was devoted to his talent and spent his free time writing and organizing amateur theater pieces.
 He got fired after a technical failure in 1936.
 This forced him to move to Sofia, where he worked for the state railway service and the municipal incinerating furnace.
 He continued writing, and a number of newspapers published poems of his.
 The "Romantika" poem won him a poetry contest.

-Over time, Vaptsarov absorbed a lot of Communist ideas and started taking an active part in the ideological movement.
-In the late 1930s, he was part of the Macedonian literary circle (which had the task of creating a distinct Macedonian language), but Vaptsarov continued writing only in standard Bulgarian.
-In 1940, he participated in the so-called "Sobolev action," gathering signatures for a pact of friendship between Bulgaria and the USSR.
-The illegal activity earned him an arrest and an internment in the village of Godech.
-After his release in September 1940, Vaptsarov got involved with the Central Military Committee of the Bulgarian Communist Party.
-His task was to organize the supply of guns and documents for the communist resistance.
-He was arrested in March 1942.
-On 23 July 1942, he was sentenced to death and shot the same evening along with 11 other men.